ramcharan10/eorder/README.md

-# sept_group_project
+# SEPT-Group-Project

-This is from Group 6 of Software Engineering: Process and Tools.
+This group project is from Group 6 of Software Engineering: Process and Tools course from RMIT University Vietnam in Semester 2 - 2021.